ucbdrive/hd3/README.md

 - Why are the model outputs different even for the same input in different runs?

   Some PyTorch ops are non-deterministic (e.g. torch.tensor.scatter_add_).
 If you fix all the random seeds for Python and PyTorch, you shall get identical results.

+- Why does the model finetuned on the KITTI dataset exhibit artifacts in the sky regions?

+  This is due to the limited amount of data during finetuning stage.
+Effective solutions to resolve it include an additional smoothness loss term during finetuning and knowledge distillation from the model pretrained on the synthetic datasets.

 ## Acknowledgements
 We thank [Houning Hu](https://eborboihuc.github.io/) for making the [teaser image](https://github.com/ucbdrive/hd3/blob/master/misc/teaser.jpg), [Simon Niklaus](http://sniklaus.com/) for the [correlation operator](https://github.com/sniklaus/pytorch-pwc) and [Clément Pinard](http://perso.ensta.fr/~pinard/) for the [FlowNet implementation](https://github.com/ClementPinard/FlowNetPytorch).